NaomiProject/naomi-docs/setup/usage.md

 ---

 # Using Naomi
-- initial opteration
-- command options
-- built in plug ins
+- built in plugins
+- extending